 Please be aware that UDFs may not be appropriate for performance sensitive use cases.
 For record-oriented functions, expressions should be the first choice whenever possible for best performance.

-Please find details in UDF documentation and the tutorials on SQL Operations.
+Please find details in UDF documentation.

 Key Specifics